-The Seat Integrated Restraints (SIR) seat is equipped with a buckle pretensioner.
+The Seat Integrated Restraints (SIR) seat (which has shoulder belts attached to the corners of the front seat back) is equipped with a buckle pretensioner.
 Do NOT place objects between the seats, this could interfere with the functioning of the pretensioner.
-For the SuperCab and CrewCab base bench seats and all Regular Cab seating positions, the seatbelts are equipped with a retractor pretensioner.
+For the SuperCab and

+CrewCab base bench seats and all Regular Cab seating positions, the safety belts are equipped with a retractor pretensioner.

-The safety belt pretensioners are designed to activate only during certain frontal or near-frontal collisions with sufficient longitudinal deceleration.
-A safety belt pretensioner is a device which tightens the webbing of the lap and shoulder belts in such a way that they fit more snugly against the body.
+The driver and front outboard passenger safety belt pretensioners are designed to activate only during certain frontal or near-frontal collisions with sufficient longitudinal deceleration.
+A safety belt pretensioner is a device which tightens the webbing of the lap and shoulder belts during some collisions in such a way that they fit more snugly against the body.